-Mozilla Firefox is a free of cost and widespread Web browser that was designed by the Mozilla foundation and also its subsidiary Mozilla Corporation.
-Mozilla uses the Gecko layout engine to display webpages.
-The operating systems supported are Microsoft Windows, Android, Linux, MacOS and more.
+Mozilla Firefox is a free-of-cost and widespread Web browser that was designed by the Mozilla foundation and also its subsidiary Mozilla Corporation.
+Mozilla uses the Gecko layout engine to display web pages.
+The operating systems supported are Microsoft Windows, Android, Linux, macOS, and more.

 Mozilla Firefox has a very Modern approach to surfing from one site to another as a result of Firefox quantum and Firefox reality.
-It has an older user interface but in all, it provides a very clean and modern approach towards Web browsing.
+It has an older user interface but in all, it provides a very clean and modern approach to Web browsing.

-It’s mobile app due to the quantum treatment is faster and more streamlined than ever!
+Its mobile app due to the quantum treatment is faster and more streamlined than ever!

 Opera is a multi-purpose browser to surf the Web, designed by Opera Software.
-It is a chromium based Web browser that uses a blink layout.
+It is a chromium-based Web browser that uses a blink layout.
 It can be distinguished through its features and user interface.

 Opera allows users to focus on the research task at hand with its feature of predictive website preload ability.
 It is also possible to install extensions from the Opera add-on store.
-This may be the best browsers for fast navigation of Web pages.
+These may be the best browsers for fast navigation of Web pages.

-Opera has a built in feature where an individual can save pages for future reference.
+Opera has a built-in feature where an individual can save pages for future reference.
 It also compiles all your frequently visited sites into a specific space.
 A revamp of Opera brought a new borderless design that offers some solid privacy features and security.

 In conclusion, Chrome is a quick, free, and ethically pleasing Web browser with a thriving ecosystem that provides security and privacy functions in plain English making it the best first choice for web browsing.

-Firefox comes second in preferability as its managing settings are not as flawless as Chrome, but nonetheless it is a comfortable and familiar standby.
+Firefox comes second in preferability as its managing settings are not as flawless as Chrome, but nonetheless, it is a comfortable and familiar standby.